LeaderPortfolio

 Early Life

-Herbert G. Chambers was born in Dorchester, Massachusetts, in 1941.
-He grew up in a working-class neighborhood and began working at a local supermarket at a young age.
-After dropping out of high school in his senior year, he joined the U.S. Navy, serving as an aviation electrician.
-Chambers' early experiences instilled in him a strong work ethic and a drive to succeed.
+Herb Chambers was born in Dorchester, Massachusetts, in 1941.
+He grew up in a working-class neighborhood and started working at a local supermarket at age 13.
+He dropped out of high school in his senior year and later served in the U.S. Navy as an aviation electrician.

 Rise to Success